stepanataccolade/docsv2/sources/pipelines/resources.md

     TODO : add rest of the options to docs
 ```
 The above YML when added to `shippable.resources.yml` will create a resource of
-type `dockerOptions` with the name `dv-opts`.
+type `dockerOptions` with the name `box-opts`.
 The following options are being
 set in this example.
 Memory of 64mb, CPU shares of 256

 and host port 80 is being mapped to container port 80.